Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 5. Love Good Fats ($36M/year)

-suzie yorke (from Toronto, ON, Canada) started Love Good Fats about 6 years ago.
+suzie yorke (from Toronto, ON, Canada) started Love Good Fats over 6 years ago.

 Hey!
 I am Suzie Yorke, a mom, a CPG marketing executive, and 11X time Ironman Finisher.
 I launched Love Good Fats from my dining room table in Toronto, at age 50, as a single mom.
 I took a big chance and invested my life savings.
 Love Good Fats is a family of food products that are all very low sugar (1-2g of sugar), keto, high fat, and all clean healthy ingredients.